Live Walkthrough

 Article Overview

-What entities does Canada’s new guideline cover?
+What entities does Canada’s guideline cover?

-1. Domestic Systemically Important Banks (D-SIBs) - this category includes the largest banks, including Bank of Montreal, Bank of Nova Scotia, Canadian Imperial Bank of Commerce, National Bank of Canada, Royal Bank of Canada, and Toronto-Dominion Bank
+1. Domestic Systemically Important Banks (D-SIBs): This category includes the largest banks, including Bank of Montreal, Bank of Nova Scotia, Canadian Imperial Bank of Commerce, National Bank of Canada, Royal Bank of Canada, and Toronto-Dominion Bank

-2. Small and Medium-Sized Deposit-Taking Institutions (SMSBs) - smaller banks considered less critical to the health of the Canadian financial system
+2. Small and Medium-Sized Deposit-Taking Institutions (SMSBs): Smaller banks considered less critical to the health of the Canadian financial system

-3. Internationally Active Insurance Groups (IAIGs) headquartered in Canada - a narrow group of large insurers, including Sun Life Assurance Company of Canada, Manufacturers Life Insurance Company, Canada Life Assurance Company, and Intact Financial Corporation
+3. Internationally Active Insurance Groups (IAIGs) headquartered in Canada: A narrow group of large insurers, including Sun Life Assurance Company of Canada, Manufacturers Life Insurance Company, Canada Life Assurance Company, and Intact Financial Corporation

-4. All Other Federally Regulated Insurers - all federally regulated insurers that do not fit into the “IAIGs headquartered in Canada” group.
-This includes Canadian branches of foreign insurers.
+4. All Other Federally Regulated Insurers: All federally regulated insurers that do not fit into the “IAIGs headquartered in Canada” group.
+This includes Canadian branches of foreign insurers

 What does this mean for Canadian financial institutions?